Strategic Priority 4

 In fall 2022, Kelly Anne Butler, Indigenous education specialist with the Office of Indigenous Affairs, facilitated a cultural humility session as part of our virtual Instructor Series.
 In the session, Ms. Butler discussed the power imbalance that exists in cross-cultural relationships and interactions.
 CITL is continuing to collaborate with the Office to plan additional sessions for instructors in future semesters.

 During 2021-22, several technology upgrades were made in classrooms and learning spaces that enhance accessibility.
-Along with following industry best practices for appropriate video display sizing and audio coverage, a number learning spaces were equipped with additional accessibility features.
+Along with following industry best practices for appropriate video display sizing and audio coverage, a number of learning spaces were equipped with additional accessibility features.
 These include hearing aid compatible assistive listening systems, height adjustable instructor podiums, lecture capture, video conferencing and wireless video presentation.

 When designing online courses, we ensure learning materials in Brightspace meet minimum Web Content Accessibility Guidelines (WCAG) as articulated by the Web Accessibility Initiative (WAI).
-Specifically, we use captioning/scripts for recordings, ALT text and descriptors for images and media, appropriate headings and fonts to support the use screen readers, and strategies to ensure appropriate colour contrast for the visually impaired.
+Specifically, we use captioning/scripts for recordings, ALT text and descriptors for images and media, appropriate headings and fonts to support the use of screen readers, and strategies to ensure appropriate colour contrast for the visually impaired.
 The current WCAG standard is continually used to guide our decisions on the way learning material is presented online; we also use built-in accessibility checkers within authoring tools when creating resources that are shared broadly with the Memorial community.

 A selection of CITL staff stand with Drs.
 Donna Hardy-Cox and Vianne Timmons at the award ceremony.